 Ultramarine’s signature restaurant, Balena, is a sophisticated yet welcoming venue for all meals taken on board.
 As with all Polar cruises, breakfast and lunch are generally served buffet style with an impressive range of high-quality fare to fuel your adventures.
 Dinner is à la carte, and the informal Bistro 487 opens throughout the day offering a selection from the main menu, lighter options, afternoon tea and late night snacks.

 Guests have no end of options for enjoying downtime between excursions, from the Panorama Lounge and Bar, multiple observation decks (including the wraparound deck on level 5), a gym and a spa with sauna and steam room.
-Using their wealth of experience in the Polar regions, Quark have also paid attention to the smaller details than can make a significant difference in day-to-day life during your cruise; a fleet of 20 top-of-the-range Zodiacs (launched from water-level platforms) ensure all passengers can disembark at the same time, meaning no potential for disappointment when it comes to wildlife spotting opportunities.
+Using their wealth of experience in the Polar regions, Quark have also paid attention to the smaller details than can make a significant difference to daily life on your cruise; a fleet of 20 top-of-the-range Zodiacs (launched from water-level platforms) ensure all passengers can disembark at the same time, meaning no potential for disappointment when it comes to wildlife spotting opportunities.

 WHY WE LIKE IT